 This still continues around the world as well as many other issues which women tackle every day.

 Many countries apply what is called Guardianship laws within their legal system.
-This means that a women has to have a male guardian to consent to a variety of aspects in their lives.
-For example a girl needs a male’s permission to enrol into any form of education, or to consent to pay checks, and given permission to marry.
+This means that a woman has to have a male guardian to consent to a variety of aspects in their lives.
+For example, a girl needs a male’s permission to enrol into any form of education, or to consent to paychecks, and given permission to marry.

 This is in place in Saudi Arabia and Jordan, where there is a serious gender hierarchy system based on rigidly traditional views of the sexes.

 FGM was first outlawed in the UK in 1985 and the first person prosecuted for it was a mother of three only in February of this year.